sirreal/html-api-debugger/html-api-debugger/readme.txt

 * Fix a crash on meta tags with a content attribute.
 * Display namespace on tag closers.
 * Display normalized HTML when supported.

+= 1.7 =
+* Update DOM tree when HTML document is mutated.